 If it lands, a member of the opposing team must finish the drink!
 If the guest refuses, prepare some forfeit dares which they must complete.
 This game is always a laugh, and if you’re staying tea total, simply use juice or soft drink of your choice.

-The classic treasure hunt game never gets old and is perfect for a hen party celebration at home.
+This hens day party game idea never gets old and is the perfect hen party ice breaker for a celebration at home.
 Gather together some little treats such as face masks, nail varnish and mini bottles of wine and hide them around the house.
 Then create some clues/questions for the guests to help them find the treasure.

-If many of your guests don’t know each other, the guess who game is the perfect hen do game.
+This hilarious hens party game is guaranteed to get your guests laughing!
+If many of your guests don’t know each other, the guess who game is the perfect hen party ice breaker game.
 Before the celebration, ask everyone to send over a few photos of them as young children, the funnier and more crazy the hair and outfits are, the better.
 Stick these throw-back photos around the room.

 When everyone arrives, give them pieces of paper and ask them to match up the photos with the people in the room.
-Old photos always get people reminiscing and laughing over embarrassing stories so it’s the perfect activity to begin the celebration and break the ice.
+Old photos always get people reminiscing and laughing over embarrassing stories so it’s the perfect ice breaker game to begin the celebration.

 Now it’s time to test the guest’s knowledge of the bride!
 Prepare a list with different choices such as a night in or a night out, and the player must answer the question with the one they think the bride would go for.
 Count up the scores at the end and see who knows the bride the best!